Diabetes Research Laboratory

 Irina V. Smirnova, Ph.D.

-Director, Ph.D. program
+Director, Ph.D. in rehabilitation science program